What is a Virtual Assistant Client Agreement?

 Are there any other names for this contract?

-Yes, you might have also heard this contract referred to as a Virtual Assistant Contract, Virtual Assistant Agreement, Service Agreement, Terms and Conditions, Terms of Business or a Retainer Agreement.
+Yes, it’s also known as as a Virtual Assistant Contract, Virtual Assistant Agreement, Service Agreement, Virtual Assistant Terms and Conditions, Terms of Business or a Retainer Agreement.

 What does this Virtual Assistant Client Agreement template include?